 Research and education is at the forefront of the work we do.
 If you’re interested in having one of our sports medicine physicians speak to your school group, coaching staff, or organization please contact the Director of Customer Service and Marketing at (813) 978-9700.

 The following Florida Orthopaedic Institute physicians specialize in Sports Medicine:

 Sports Medicine Program

 Because of their dynamic nature, sports injuries require specialized methods of treatment.
-So whether you’re a weekend warrior or a high school, college, or professional athlete, if you suffer an injury, you need to see a physician with the highest level of experience in sports medicine.
+So whether you’re a weekend warrior or a high school, college, or professional athlete, if you suffer an injury, you need to see a physician with the highest level of experience.